I may receive commissions when you click links and make purchases. View details here.

 Whether it be a hat, hairband, or scarf, I never leave home without some kind of head covering.
 Why?
 For just one simple reason, I wash my hair much less while traveling -no shame in that game.
 I have long hair, and it is just something I prefer not to waste my time doing if I can help it.
 Hats, scarves, and headbands are the easiest way to conceal my unwashed hair, all the while adding some pizzazz in my travel photos!

-I may swap between brands to try new products when I run out but I always bring face wash, a moisturizer and sunscreen on every trip.
-If it’s a cold-weather trip I bring a hydrating cream as well.
-These are the current products in my travel bag.
+I swap between brands to try new products but I always bring face wash, a moisturizer and sunscreen on every trip.
+If it’s a cold-weather trip I bring a hydrating cream or face mask as well.
+These are the current skincare products I have in my travel bag.

-I stick with a minimalistic beauty routine usually bronzer, brow pencil, and some cream blush.
-I recently ordered makeup products from Honest Beauty and am very happy with everything I tried.
+I stick with a minimalistic beauty routine, using bronzer, brow pencil, and some cream blush and Thrive mascara.
+I have been using Honest Beauty for makeup and am very happy with everything I tried.

 Honest Beauty Tinted SPF moisturizer– I never wear a lot of makeup so this is a great 1st step for those low maintenance days.